jpanther/congo/README.md

 ]
 ```

+## Keep Congo Updated

+Run `go get github.com/jpanther/congo@upgrade` to get Congo's latest version.

+If you run into the error starting with `go mod download: github.com/jpanther/congo@v1.3.0: invalid version`, then you'll need to get the latest version.

 ## Advanced customisation

 Refer to the [theme documentation](https://jpanther.github.io/congo/docs/advanced-customisation/) for details on customising Congo, including rebuilding the theme from scratch.